A mix of choices for investors.

 Vanguard Total Stock Market Index Fund (VTSMX)

-VTSMX is one of the best Vanguard index funds to consider for gaining exposure to the U.S. stock market in its entirety.
-"This is a very broad index fund, meant to track the performance of domestic stocks of all sizes," says Robert Johnson, a professor of finance at the Heider College of Business.
-Top 10 holdings include Microsoft, Apple and Amazon, but the fund also includes mid-cap and small-cap stocks.
-Johnson points out two of the fund's best features: a 0.14% expense ratio and a low investment turnover ratio of 3%.
-With a minimum investment of $3,000, it offers a low barrier to entry for retirement investors.
+VTSMX is one of the best Vanguard index funds to consider for gaining exposure to the U.S. stock market in its entirety when planning for retirement.
+"This is a very broad index fund, meant to track the performance of domestic stocks of all sizes," says Robert Johnson, a professor of finance at the Heider College of Business at Creighton University.
+Specifically, the Vanguard Total Stock Market Index Fund uses the CRSP US Total Market Index as its benchmark, which spans small-, mid- and large-cap stocks, as well as microcap stocks, that are traded on the New York Stock Exchange and Nasdaq.
+Johnson says the fund's best features include a 0.14% expense ratio and a low investment turnover ratio of just 4%.

 Vanguard Balanced Index Fund (VBIAX)

-As investors get closer to retirement, it's natural to lean toward a more conservative asset allocation.
-With VBIAX, investors get a 60-40 split between stocks and bonds.
+Balanced funds offer the best of both worlds, with a strategic mix of stocks and bonds.
+VBIAX features a 60-40 split.
 A full balance index strategy, such as the one offered by the Vanguard Balanced Index Fund, allows for a fully diversified portfolio in a one-stop-shop, says Christopher Caruso, a private wealth advisor at Glovista Investments.
 As an index fund, it's unique in that it tracks two underlying benchmarks: the CRSP US Total Market Index and the Bloomberg Barclays U.S. Aggregate Float Adjusted Index.
-This fund offers passive investing at a low expense ratio of 0.07%.
-Caruso says retirement investors seeking a similar approach with active management may also consider the Vanguard Wellesley Income Fund Admiral Shares (VWIAX), one of Vanguard's oldest funds dating back to the 1970s.
+This fund offers passive investing at a low expense ratio of 0.07%, with a yield of 2.02%.
+One thing to note is that VBIAX has a higher turnover ratio compared with other Vanguard funds at 37%.

-Check out our best Vanguard funds for retirement.
+Check out the best Vanguard funds for retirement:

 -- Vanguard Total World Stock Index Fund (VTWAX)